-Atlassian's JIRA is an issue tracking application, which can be used to manage projects and associated work.
-JIRA integration with FishEye can be set up by using the bundled Unified Application Links plugin.
+Atlassian's JIRA is an issue tracking application that you can use to manage projects and associated work.
+You can integrate JIRA with FishEye by using the bundled Application Links plugin.

 On this page: